designstem/projects/dyes/index.md

 # Greenwashing 2

-However, some companies are becoming more adept at falsely claiming to be "green" by promoting environmentally-friendly initiatives or images without actually implementing business practices that minimise environmental impact.
+However, some companies are becoming more adept at falsely claiming to be "green" by promoting environmentally-friendly initiatives or images without actually implementing business practices that minimize environmental impact.

 This type of promotion is termed "green washing", a term coined in the 1980s by the environmentalist [Jay Westerveld](https://www.revolvy.com/page/Jay-Westerveld).